use code "newsloth" for free shipping on your first order

 • A great playlist (to inspire creativity!)

-Quite a few lessons learned with this project.
-If you're highly observant and deeply invested and interesting in this post, you may have noticed that the final product in the first picture has a black background and the picture of my supplies is a white piece of wood.
-If you hadn't noticed before you probably just looked.
 Here's what happened- I skipped the spray adhesive and may have used entirely too much spray paint.
-I'm not sure what I was thinking but after a strong start I looked down and it looked like I had a black ink ocean on my stencil...not good.
-See below:merry&bright fail post
+I'm not sure what I was thinking but after a strong start, I looked down and it looked like I had a black ink ocean on my stencil...not good.
+See below:

 The paint bled everywhere and dripped off the stencil and it was just overall tragic.
-I'll be honest- I was tempted to give up here.
-Throw it away.
-Never speak of it again (I admittedly deleted all the video footage I had taken...).
-Instead, I decided to see an opportunity for creativity and recovery than just a mega failure, and LUCKILY I had not used up the whole can of spray paint in my over-eager, excited, spray marathon!
+I'll be honest- I was tempted to give up and throw it away.
+Instead, I saw an opportunity for recovery, and LUCKILY I had not used up the whole can of spray paint!
 So I painted the wood black and pretty much did the opposite of my original plan.

 merry&bright final